Admissions at the University of Latvia 2019. Call for applications

 - CV (if required);

-- English language proficiency document (if you aren’t native English speaker and/or your previous education has not been obtained in English (in the USA, Canada, Australia, New Zealand, UK, Scotland or Ireland));
+- English language proficiency document (if the applicant is not a native English speaker and/or the previous education has not been obtained in English language (in the USA, Canada, Australia, New Zealand, UK, Scotland or Ireland));

 - One photo;

-- Medical report (if you apply for study programmes in Medicine or Dentistry)
+- Medical report (applying for Medicine or Dentistry programmes)

-After uploading all the required documents, please wait for the invoice to pay the registration fee (100 euro) and diploma recognition fee (41 euro).
+After uploading all the required documents, the applicant will receive the registration fee invoice (100 euro) and diploma recognition fee (41 euro).

 Beneficiary: UNIVERSITY OF LATVIA